Frictionless Behavioral Benchmark · 134 stores audited · live data

 Writing a CRO blog post, agency proposal, or research paper?
 Cite the live benchmark below.
 The numbers update as our sample grows.

-Frictionless DACH Behavioral Benchmark (live, N = 20 stores audited).
+Frictionless Behavioral Benchmark (live, N = 134 stores audited).
 Available at frictionlessai.net/benchmarks.
 Methodology: WHY Framework v1, automated friction analysis of public-facing e-commerce pages, grounded in Kahneman, Cialdini, Baymard.